 Industry is so focused on the bottom line, and the cost of downtime largely impacts profitability.
 Yet downtime rates are not the only cost concerns.
 If equipment starts to degrade, you may start generating parts with unacceptable quality and not know it for a long time.
 Eventually, machine degradation will seriously impact throughput and quality.
 This is especially important for manufacturers that outsource operations to countries like China.
 These firms need to remotely monitor the quality of products before they ship.

-World-class companies already have taken a game-changing approach, implementing a new service business model to transform maintenance systems into smart service and asset management solutions.
+World-class companies already have taken a game-changing approach of predictive reliability, implementing a new service business model to transform maintenance systems into smart service and asset management solutions.
 They reduce downtime and provide the ability to look ahead at the quality of products before they ship by closely watching equipment performance and machine degradation.
 Rather than reactive maintenance – “fail-and-fix” – companies move to “predict-and-prevent” maintenance.

 |Dr. Jay Lee is the Ohio eminent scholar in advanced manufacturing at the University of Cincinnati.
 He formerly served as the Rockwell Automation professor at the University of Wisconsin-Milwaukee and was director of product development and manufacturing at United Technologies.
 He is also the founding director of the Center for Intelligent Maintenance Systems, a National Science Foundation initiative that's developing technologies to enable machines to achieve near-zero breakdown performance.
 CIMS partners include Rockwell, Toyota, GM, Harley-Davidson, DaimlerChrysler, Ford and Siemens.
 Contact Dr. Lee at firstname.lastname@example.org.|